-Harborside, through its affiliated entities, is a fully licensed, vertically integrated omni-channel cannabis company, with its business consisting of three primary segments: (i) retail sales, including direct to consumer and delivery, (ii) cannabis processing, extraction and product manufacturing including "white label" production of cannabis packaged goods for other cannabis companies, and (iii) wholesale sales, including the sale of bulk cannabis flower and trim into the wholesale market.
+StateHouse, through its affiliated entities, is a fully licensed, vertically integrated omni-channel cannabis company, with its business consisting of three primary segments: (i) retail sales, including direct to consumer and delivery, (ii) cannabis processing, extraction and product manufacturing, including "white label" production of cannabis packaged goods for other cannabis companies, and (iii) wholesale sales, including the sale of bulk cannabis flower and trim into the wholesale market.
 The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local laws and regulations, and is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.

 The Company's high quality integrated seed-to-sale operations are focused on building winning brands which are supported by its omni-channel ecosystem.
-The Company owns or controls a number of different cannabis brands, including: "Sublime", "Fuzzies", "Urbn Leaf", "Loudpack", "King Pen", "King Roll", "Dimebag" "Harborside", "Harborside Farms", "KEY" and "Terpene Station".
+The Company owns a number of different cannabis brands, including: "Fuzzies", "Loudpack", "King Pen", "King Roll", "Dimebag", "Harborside", "Harborside Farms", "KEY", "Terpene Station", "Sublime", and "Urbn Leaf".
 In addition, the Company exclusively licenses the "Smokiez" brand in California.
 The operational footprint of the Company spans cultivation, extraction, manufacturing, branding, distribution, retail and delivery.
-The Company's integrated supply chain and omni-channel platform allows for greater product margins due to the creation of cannabis packaged goods using Company produced source materials from its cultivation and manufacturing operations, which are then sold into the wholesale market to other retailers and distributors throughout the state of California, as well as directly to the consumer through Company owned or controlled retail and delivery operations.
+The Company's integrated supply chain and omni-channel platform allows for greater product margins due to the creation of cannabis packaged goods using Company produced source materials from its cultivation and manufacturing operations, which are then sold into the wholesale market to other retail dispensaries, delivery services and distributors (collectively, "Retailers") throughout the state of California, as well as directly to the consumer through Company owned or controlled retail and delivery operations.